-Not long ago I read that apple cider vinegar can help with weight loss.
-And before you can say “baby pooch” I had purchased a big bottle of organic, unfiltered vinegar.
+Not long ago, I read that apple cider vinegar can help with weight loss.
+And before you can say “baby pooch,” I had purchased a big bottle of organic, unfiltered vinegar.
 And then I tasted it.
-WHOA.
-It had better be packed with health benefits because – there’s no sugar coating it – it tastes awful.
+WHOA!
+It had better be packed with health benefits because—and there’s no sugar coating it—it tastes awful.

-I’m slowly getting the necessary ‘acquired taste’ to enjoy the benefits – and there are a ton!
-Made from fermented organic apples, apple cider vinegar is loaded with enzymes, beneficial living bacteria and nutrients.
-Here are two ways to reap the benefits, both inside and out.
+I’m slowly getting the necessary “acquired taste” to enjoy the benefits of drinking this—and there are a ton!
+Made from fermented organic apples, apple cider vinegar is loaded with enzymes, beneficial living bacteria, and nutrients.
+Here are two ways to reap its many benefits, both inside and out.

-Add 1-2 teaspoons of ACV to eight ounces of cold water and drink before each meal.
+Add 1–2 teaspoons of ACV to 8 ounces of cold water, and drink it before each meal.
 I love it for an afternoon pick-me-up when the sugar cravings kick in.
-Start small and work your way up to 1 to 1 1/2 tablespoons.
-I have a much easier time when I add a bit of honey or stevia, but you can use mint, ginger or lemon to help with the taste.
+Start small and work your way up to 1 to 1-1/2 tablespoons.
+I have a much easier time when I add a bit of honey or stevia, but you can use mint, ginger, or lemon to help with the taste.

 Herb-Infused Apple Cider Vinegar Hair Rinse

 Apple cider vinegar can also give your hair a major boost.
-Vinegar smoothes the hair cuticle creating lots of shine and balances the pH of your scalp and hair.
-If you’re working your way into no ‘poo territory this is a great place to start.
+Vinegar smoothes the hair cuticle, creating lots of shine, and it balances the pH of your scalp and hair.
+If you’re working your way into no ‘poo territory, this is a great place to start.

 Herb-infused Conditioning Rinse

 - Mesh strainer